Mat2801/Project-1-Iconic-Car-Meet/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 Features
+- link to times and locations by clicking the icon at the top of the page
+- click any location to see the map

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features